 There are both surgical and nonsurgical ways to manage OSA.
 The first line of treatment is typically a CPAP (continuous positive airway pressure) or BiPAP (bilevel positive airway pressure) machine that is worn at night.
 These machines have proven to be a successful treatment strategy, however, their major pitfall is compliance.
 That is because these machines are relatively bulky, noisy and uncomfortable.
 Dental appliances may be beneficial in some, but not all cases.
 This depends on where the obstruction occurs and how severe it is.
 Also, not everyone tolerates these and most people will have to wear them the rest of their life.

 For these reasons, many people explore surgical options.
 There are many different surgeries that muddy the waters and become confusing.
 Evidence shows that the only surgery that has proven to be definitively effective in treating OSA is maxillomandibular advancement.
 This is a type of corrective jaw surgery where the upper and lower jaw are advanced forward, pulling the soft tissues of the airway forward as well and opening up the airway.
 Please see the Corrective Jaw Surgery section for details on this procedure.

 Don’t Suffer From Sleep Apnea Any Longer!

-Dr. Bruksch can diagnose your condition and discuss treatment options.
+Drs.
+Bruksch and Altman can diagnose your condition and discuss treatment options.
 Contact us today to schedule an appointment.

 Are you at high risk for OSA?
 Take the STOP BANG Questionnaire